vapor-ware/synse-server/docs/api/index.html.md

 By default, `scan` will enumerate all devices on all boards on all racks.
 The `rack` and `board` URI parameters, defined below, can be used to refine the scan to return devices only within the scope of the given rack or board.

+The scan results are sorted by rack id, board id, and plugin.

 ### HTTP Request